 Can you day trade on the Robinhood app?

 The short answer to this question is yes (with some limitations), but then there’s a second question to consider... do you really want to get involved in day trading?

-The creators of Robinhood had a mission to open doors for beginning investors looking to get their feet into the game.
+The creators of Robinhood had a mission to open doors for beginner investors looking to get their feet into the game.
 One of their early tweets reads "Let the people trade" and perfectly captures the mission they are on.
-It is one of the simplest trading platforms out there which is one of the reasons why it has grown so quickly over the last few years.
+It is one of the simplest trading platforms out there, which is one of the reasons why it has grown so quickly over the last few years.

 So, if you’re new to the Robinhood platform, chances are good you’re just starting out in the world of investing.
 In general, it will likely be far less risky to set up a portfolio and plan to hold onto your stocks and ETFs for the long-term, rather than day trading.